samuelclark907/learning-journal/git-github.md

 - $ "git push origin master"- will push files.

-- $ "git push -f"- will force push all files that you hve locally.
+- $ "git push -f"- will force push all files that you have locally.